darchr/gem5art/docs/spec2017-tutorial.md

 ./packer build spec2017/spec2017.json
 ```

-The process should not take more than 40 minutes on a fairly recent machine with a normal internet speed.
+The process should not take more than an hour on a fairly recent machine with a normal internet speed.
 The disk image will be in disk-image/spec2017/spec2017-image/spec2017.

 **Note:**: Packer will output a VNC port that could be used to inspect the building process.